barefootcoder/perrin-bday-campaign/README.md

-If you don't have experience, that's okay: just come up with an idea of what sort of character you'd like to play&#65279;—someone who's good at fighting, someone who's good at magic, someone who's good at sneaking&#65279;—and I can help you figure out the rest.
+If you don't have experience, that's okay: just come up with an idea of what sort of character you'd like to play&#65279;—someone who's good at fighting, someone who's good at magic, someone who's good at sneaking&#65279;—and I can help you figure out the rest.  **You do not have to learn any of the rules of D&D before we start playing.**  You can learn as you go, and it won't be so overwhelming as if you try to learn everything beforehand.

 You can work on your character on your own, with me, or with the other players.
 Talking through your ideas in a group can be lots of fun, and helps everyone come up with complementary characters.